 There’s a lot of wiggle room in between having enough coverage in case of an accident and not paying extra for coverage you may not need.
-It can be confusing to navigate the lawyer-speak in a policy.
-But with a little research, you can save money on auto insurance, whether you are buying or leasing, new or used.
+It can be confusing to navigate the lawyer-speak in a policy, especially if you’re buying insurance for the first time.
+But with a little research, you can save money on auto insurance.

 Consider raising your deductible.
 You can lower monthly premium costs by raising the minimum on your out-of-pocket deductible.
 If you are a safe driver with a clear driving history, this might be the way to go.
 A smart option would be to create a savings account to cover any additional expenses if you find you have to make a policy claim.

 Lose the extras on an older car.
-If you are driving an older car that has little value, carrying a collision or comprehensive might not make any sense.
-Check the value of your car by using websites tools such as Kelly Blue Book or National Association of Auto Dealers.
+If you are driving an older car that has little value, carrying collision or comprehensive insurance might not make any sense.
+Check the value of your car with the Kelley Blue Book or National Association of Auto Dealers.

 Use the same company for all your insurance needs.
-Some insurance companies offer bundle rates to customers who hold auto, home, or other policies with the same agent or agency, or have more than one vehicle that is covered.
-If you are a long time customer, you might want to ask about a discount if you have had little to no claims over the years you have been a customer.
+Some insurance companies offer bundled rates to customers who hold auto, home, or other policies with the same agent or agency, or have more than one vehicle that is covered.

 Once you have decided on an agency and obtained insurance, here are some tips to save money down the road: